 When a building project creates a new thoroughfare or building, the developer has to apply to us to give a name to the street, and a name or number to the building.

-It is quite common for a building's name and number is omitted after alterations have taken place (a particular problem with new shopfronts), so it's worth reminding designers that their drawings should show these clearly marked on the building.
+It is common for a building's name and number to be removed after alterations have taken place (a particular problem with new shopfronts).
+It's worth reminding designers that their drawings should show these clearly marked on the building.

 The use of the Royal Mail database by providers of services or goods, to complete their customers' addresses, throws up a number of problems.
-Quite often the address being used by the customer is not exactly as shown on the database, and the transaction cannot be completed.
+Often the address being used by the customer is not as shown on the database, and the transaction cannot be completed.
 The Royal Mail will not alter the details on the database unless it receives clarification from the local authority that the address has been incorrectly assigned.

 Although we are not responsible for issuing the postcode (this is the responsibility of Royal Mail), on request we will check our details of a property and advise Royal Mail what their database should show.